 If any of your required specifications don't come up in the drop-downs, just add a note in when you order.

 Surviving bonnets of this type are firm, but fairly flexible due to the knitted structure.
 Some extant ones have sewn in linen linings very similar to those in the Forage cap, but regiments requiring a very rigid bonnet may wish to further interline as best suits their required impression.

 Made to order.
-The way our order book is currently working, we open the shop approximately once a month for new commissions and shut it again once we have as many orders as we think we can realistically make over the next 8 weeks or so.
+The way our order book is currently working, we open the shop approximately once a quarter for new commissions and shut it again once we have as many orders as we think we can realistically make over the next three months or so.
 Please be aware that your order may fall anywhere into that timescale.
 We'll always aim to be as prompt as we can.

 Hummel Bonnet- to order